mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Change log
 ==========

-:2019-06-06: Add "error" as a valid reason for ConnectionCheckOutFailedEvent
+:2019-06-06: Add "connectionError" as a valid reason for ConnectionCheckOutFailedEvent